oliverfencott/user-unselectable/README.md

 ### Why?

-Because I really don't like using web apps and being able to select all of the elements and text, and I got sick of having to write
+Because I really don't like using a web app that allows me to select all of the elements and text, I find it clumsy and messy, and I got sick of having to write

 ```js
   cursor: 'default',